timescale/docs/timescaledb/how-to-guides/configuration/configuration.md

 #### `timescaledb.hypertable_replication_factor_default (int)`

-Global default value for replication factor to use with hypertables when the `replication_factor` argument is not provided in.
-Default is 1.
+Global default value for replication factor to use with hypertables when the `replication_factor` argument is not provided.
+Defaults to 1.

 #### `timescaledb.enable_2pc (bool)`